jveens/lisa-hall-consulting/src/content/sections/english/banner.md

 enable: true # Control the visibility of this section across all pages where it is used
 titleSize: "display-2" # If your title text is larger, use a smaller text size like "display-3", "display-2", or "display-1".
-title: "Lisa Hall Consulting"
+title: "Lisa Hall Communications"

 image: "/images/banner/lisa-hall-banner.webp"
-description: "A full-service strategic communications consultancy based in Vancouver, BC, working with clients locally and globally.
-We help organizations bring their vision to life—crafting stories that resonate, build connection, and drive meaningful impact."
+description: "Turning your vision into stories that connect, inspire, and make an impact."

 button:
   # Refer to the `sharedButton` schema in `src/sections.schema.ts` for all available configuration options (e.g., enable, label, url, hoverEffect, variant, icon, tag, rel, class, target, etc.)